programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [Figure 6](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/interactive-visualization-with-plotly/fig6.html)

-Note that this method circumvents the need to specify your grid dimensions as Plotly Express will automatically divide the grid into the number of categories available (in this case a 2x1 grid – one chart for males and one for females).
+Note that this method circumvents the need to specify your grid dimensions as Plotly Express will automatically divide the grid into the number of categories available (in this case a 2x1 grid &mdash; one chart for males and one for females).
 However, the method only works for creating a figure which contains just *one* type of graph.
-We will discuss how to create figures which contain specified dimensions and multiple types of graph within the section on using Graph Objects.
+We will discuss how to create figures which contain specified dimensions and multiple types of graph in the section on using Graph Objects.

 ### Adding Animations: Animation Frames